ML Sultan

 He strongly believed that young Indians should have opportunities for education to prepare themselves for employment in industry, business or a profession of their choice, at a time when this opportunity was not available to them in South Africa.

-So, in 1941 he pledged a sum of 33 000 pounds towards the establishment of the College, the first such institution for people of colour in South Africa.
+So, in 1941 he pledged an initial sum of 33 000 pounds towards the establishment of the College, the first such institution for people of colour in South Africa.

 Later in 1949, the ML Sultan Charitable and Educational Trust was formed.
 Of the capital sum of £100 000 donated by ML Sultan, £33 000 were allocated for the establishment of the ML Sultan Technical College.
 ML Sultan also expressed his wish that education be carried to Pietermaritzburg and to the north and south coasts of Natal.